gerbera/gerbera/doc/config-import.rst

     * Default: **yes**

-    This attribute defines if symbolic links should be treated as regular items and imported into the database (”yes”).
+    This attribute defines if symbolic links should be treated as regular items and imported into the database (``yes``).
 This can cause duplicate entries if the link target is also scanned.

     ::